by Marine Boutine and Ricarda Faber

 The definition of settler colonialism includes the attempt to erase Indigenous Peoples from their lands, destroying their community system for the benefit of the colony with the implementation of its own system (Whyte 2016).
 The “containment” of Indigenous Peoples into reserves appeared to be a one of the good way to achieve their purposes.
 Once the inhabitant of the “new lands” are confined in a small part of the territory, there is no more obstacles to the unsustainable exploitation of natural resources, the emergence of carbon-intensive economic activities and forest destruction – all are practices that are now responsible for climate change.
 Some Indigenous Peoples are kept oppressed by their governing states, which limits their adaptation capabilities and silences their voices (Brugnach 2017, Whyte 2016).
 Climate change is an important concern for Indigenous Peoples whose are not responsible for it.
 It can even be argued that climate change is happening as a result from of the colonialists’ activities.
 This is climate injustice (Whyte 2016).

-Since there is still some discrimination of Indigenous Peoples within most States and they have no direct voice in most of the international institutions in the actual “State-centric” system (Ford and al. 2016), they cannot participate at the international community activities, nor be directly involved in climate change negotiations.
+Since there is still discrimination of Indigenous Peoples within most States and they have no direct voice in most of the international institutions in the actual “State-centric” system (Ford and al. 2016), they cannot participate at the international community activities, nor be directly involved in climate change negotiations.
 However, global warming is a global issue which has to be discussed at the global level, but which at the same time requires local action and knowledge from all communities.

 Context: Climate Change